yan-man/lottery-dapp/README.md

 ### How is the Winner Determined?

-In `v0.1`, the winner is not randomly selected (future implementations will be - randomness requires integration of off-chain oracles).
-It is the participant with the ticket position at the 75th percentile of total ticket purchases.
+In `v0.1.5` onwards, the winner is randomly selected utilizing a naive algorithm based on block number (future implementations from `v0.2` onwards will be cleaner - randomness will integrate off-chain oracles via [Chainlink VRF](https://docs.chain.link/docs/chainlink-vrf/)).
+See `Random.sol` custom library for more details.
 Ticket distributions are determined after minting period has closed, and are in ascending order of initial purchase.

+Each player's odds of winning are determined by the percentage of outstanding tickets that they own.

 For example, if `Player1` buys 20 tickets (1) and `Player2` buys 70 tickets (2), then `Player1` buys another 10 tickets (3), there would be a total of 100 tickets. `Player1`'s ticket positions would be from 1-30, and `Player2`'s from 31-100.

-Because the winner is determined at the 75th percentile, that would mean the player with the ticket position at 75 would win, ie `Player2`.

-In future versions, winners' odds will be directly correlated to the proportion of outstanding tickets sold for that lottery.
-For example, `Player1` in the example above would have a 30% chance of winning (they hold 30 tickets out of the total of 100 tickets sold), and `Player2` would have a 70% chance of winning (they hold 70 tickets out of the total of 100).
+The winners' odds are directly correlated to the proportion of outstanding tickets they own for that lottery. `Player1` in the example above would have a 30% chance of winning (they hold 30 tickets out of the total of 100 tickets sold), and `Player2` would have a 70% chance of winning (they hold 70 tickets out of the total of 100).

 ## Smart Contract Testing